 Hopefully, you now have a better idea of which ad network best suits your business goals.

-While ideally both could be used to cover all aspects of the campaign, you first have to know how to use each for optimal results.
+While ideally both could be used to cover all aspects of the campaign, you first have to know how to use each for optimal results and why each is important in its own right.